JunjieLeiCoe/causal_inferences_s2020/session4/Problem Set 4.md

 print(r_cace_1.summary(yname="Conversion"))
 ```

-in the previous problem, the `CACE` can help to find the ATE estimate;
+In the previous problem, the `CACE` can help/improve to find the ATE estimate;

-but now it is hard for us to identify, because in the previous problem we can stratify, but in this case, after we adding the covariate of charitability, we can no longer control for each individual decision.
+- but now it is hard for us to identify, because in the previous problem we can stratify, but in this case, after we adding the covariate of charitability, we can no longer control for each individual decision.

 4.

-if we still have the `coin_flip` and `saw_treatment_page` it is possible for us to restore the missing data with some deviation, but now we are expecting a lower estimation.
-The accuracy of estimation will be affected because we still need to identify the individuals who `treatment (saw_page)== assingment(coin_flip)`
+if we still have the `coin_flip` and `saw_treatment_page` it is possible for us to restore/guess the missing data with some deviation, but now we are expecting a lower estimation.
+The accuracy of estimation will be affected because we still need to identify the individuals who `treatment (saw_page)== assingment(coin_flip)`; and the `view_page` is a binomial distribution with probability of `charability`, hence a lower estimation of ATE is expected in this scenario.